Tour type: Small Group

 The detailed Tour Notes below have been written to give you some more detailed information about how the tour runs, what to expect, and how to prepare for your holiday.
 We recommend downloading an up to date copy of these shortly before you travel in case of any changes.

 Accommodation levels and hotels are slightly different in Turkey to general Western standards.
 We regularly inspect all the hotels we use to ensure that the service you receive is as close as possible to your expectations.
-Please check your hotel room when you first arrive (hot water, cleanliness etc.), as our rep will wait in the hotel reception for at least 15 minutes to help in case of any problems.
+Please check your hotel room when you first arrive (hot water, cleanliness etc.), as our rep or your guide will be available to assist in case of any problems.

 We will contact you with your arrival hotel details normally a couple of weeks before departure.